Synyster Gates: Pinkly Smooth

 Gates and The Rev played in an experimental metal band named Pinkly Smooth.
 Formed in the summer of 2001 in Huntington Beach, California, the band featured ex-Ballistico members Buck Silverspur on bass and D-Rock on drums.
 The band released one album, Unfortunate Snort on Bucktan Records, which features a crossover sound of mostly punk, ska and progressive metal.
 Former Avenged Sevenfold bassist Justin Sane played keyboards and piano on the album.
 There was speculation that Pinkly Smooth was going to produce another record, but due to the death of the Rev, it is highly unlikely that they will produce any more material.
 However, Gates has said that he would consider remastering the tracks from Unfortunate Snort and re-releasing the album.

 Influences

-Besides metal music, Gates is a big fan of jazz, gypsy jazz, classical, and avant-garde.
+Besides metal music, Gates is a big fan of jazz, gypsy jazz, classical, and avant garde.
 He cites Dimebag Darrell, Django Reinhardt, Steve Vai, John Petrucci, Slash, Marty Friedman, Zakk Wylde, Allan Holdsworth, Mr. Bungle, Frank Gambale, Oingo Boingo, and Danny Elfman as his artistic influences.

 Gates has named bassist Trevor Dunn of Mr. Bungle "one of [his] favorite songwriters of all time", praising his compositions of "masterful and incredibly singable atonal brilliance throughout [1995 album Disco Volante]", and concluded: "[Dunn] is nothing short of pure genius."

 Personal life

 Gates married Michelle DiBenedetto in May 2010.
-The couple have two children, a son born in 2017 and a daughter born in 2019.
+The couple has two children, a son born in 2017 and a daughter born in 2019.

 Michelle's twin sister, Valary, is married to M. Shadows.
+This makes him and M. Shadows brothers-in-law in addition to band-mates.
+They live close to one another and see each other very often because of their wives' being very close as twin sisters.